 Plan of Analysis

 Data were analyzed using the R (version 3.5.2) software.
-We were interested in the interactive effects of degree of participation within Instagram, and FOMO on the exposure-attitude relationship and therefore product judgements in the context of Instagram advertising.
+We were interested in the interactive effects of degree of participation within Instagram, and FOMO on the exposure-attitude relationship and product judgements in the context of Instagram advertising.
 Therefore, we submitted the data to regression analyses and included context condition (control versus Instagram advertising) as categorical, and degree of active Instagram participation and FOMO as continuous independent variables, including their interactions and a three-way interaction.
 We further included product type (monstera, basil, and artsy wall clocks) as dummy coded control variables, since significant correlations between products and attitude towards the product might affect findings.
 Further, we included attitude toward Instagram, attitude toward popular products, prior online shopping experience, and store familiarity as control variables in our model, because differences between participants might affect consequent results.

 Because constructs were assessed differently (e.g., attitude toward the product on seven-point semantic differential, degree of active participation on Instagram on six-point semantic differential, and FOMO on seven-point Likert scale) all variables were standardized before submitting them to regression analyses.
-In a second step, we submitted data for control and Instagram advertising condition to two separate linear regression analyses with attitude toward the product as dependent variable and FOMO and degree of active participation as independent variables; including their interactions.
+In a second step, we submitted data for control and Instagram advertising conditions to two separate linear regression analyses with attitude toward the product as the dependent variable and FOMO and degree of active participation as independent variables, including their interactions.
 We did this to inspect intervals of significance for each of the conditions using the Johnson-Neyman Technique (Krishna, 2016).

 Results